• About Click&Boat

 • E-mail

-With a coastline stretching over 22,000 miles (the 6th longest in the world), more than 8,200 islands and innumerable bays and coves to explore, Australia is a boating paradise.
+With a coastline stretching over 22,000 miles, more than 8,200 islands and innumerable bays and coves, Australia is a boating paradise.
 Some moorings in Australia stand out for their beauty, modern facilities and sheer convenience for a yachting adventure.

 Our favourite moorings in Australia